Setting Boundaries

 5. Notice how you imagine them responding and how you feel after their response.
 Do you have tension in your body?
 Did they get angry and ignore you?
 Did they begrudgingly accept?
 Did you feel empowered, scared, or weird?

 6. Now, replay steps 2 - 4.
-This time though, when you imagine their response (step 5) - consider what it would feel like if your boundary was lovingly accepted.
-The receiver didn’t take it as an affront, but truly saw it as a way of you loving and respecting yourself - and responded accordingly.
-Perhaps imagine that when you set the boundary, they had the same level of acceptance and gratitude as when you’ve said “yes” in the past.
+When you imagine their response (step 5), this time, though, consider what it would feel like if your boundary was lovingly accepted.
+The receiver didn’t take it as an affront but truly saw it as a way of you loving and respecting yourself - and responded accordingly.
+Perhaps imagine that when you set the boundary, they had the same level of acceptance and gratitude as when you said “yes” in the past.

 7. What feelings and thoughts come up for you?
 Do you feel heard?
 Do you feel uneasy?
 Whatever you feel throughout this exercise is perfectly normal.